-Compliance with specific Criteria may be waived if the borrower/developer/architect can demonstrate that the Criteria creates a tangible hardship or is inadvisable for a specific project.
+Compliance with specific Criteria may be waived if the Borrower/Developer/Owner and Architect of Record/Borrower's Architect can demonstrate that the Criteria creates a tangible hardship or is inadvisable for a specific project.
 Alternate means of meeting specific Criteria intent will also be considered, if applicable.
-Waiver requests should be submitted to Minnesota Housing on a Minnesota Housing 2015 Waiver Request, located on the Building Standards web page.
+Waiver requests should be submitted to Minnesota Housing on a Waiver Request form , which can be found on the Building Standards webpage.